GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

             "message": "Cannot retrieve user from token."
         }

-## Reset password [/auth/reset-password]
+## Send password reset link [/auth/reset-password]

 ### POST

 Send a password reset link to the given e-mail address and expire the previous authentication token.
-Once the link has been link, the user will have to fill a form to reset its password.
-A new one token will then have to be asked.
+Once the link has been clicked, the user will have to fill a form to reset its password.
+A new token will then have to be asked.

 + Request